Biogas initiative for agriculture in Bali and Flores funded by carbon offset

 PRESS AND MEDIA COVERAGE

-In December 2021, su-re.co presented its project and some of the current project highlights in a meeting with the German Environment Ministry (BMU) and Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.
-The team members explained the background of their work and shared a short insight into the practical implementation by visiting a user of the biogas digesters.
-For the implementation of the project, su-re.co is working closely with GIZ Indonesia, which is providing technical support.
-It is available in English.
+In December 2021, su-re.co presented its project and some of the current project highlights in a meeting with the German Environment Ministry (BMU) Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH, and Zukunft Umwelt Gesellschaft (ZUG).
+The team members explained the background of their work and shared insights into practical implementation by visiting a user of the biogas digesters.
+For implementing the project, su-re.co worked closely with GIZ Indonesia, which provided technical support.
+Articles from su-re.co were also published in the IKI hub newsletter.